Skip to main content

 What makes 18-MEA so unique is its ability to reduce friction between hair fibers.
 This phenomenon is essential: less friction means less breakage, fewer tangles, and easier detangling—especially for curly, coily, or kinky textures, which are often more prone to mechanical friction.

 From a scientific point of view, recent studies confirm that the presence of 18-MEA also helps maintain cellular cohesion of the cuticle .
-In other words: it helps the scales to remain well aligned, which promotes better light reflection and a feeling of softness to the touch – without the addition of film-forming or occlusive agents.
+In other words: it helps the scales to remain well aligned, which promotes better light reflection and a feeling of softness to the touch – without the addition of film-forming or occlusive agents such as silicones.

 Restoring 18-MEA: a hair health issue.

-The loss of 18-MEA is not irreversible.
-Certain hair care routines, enriched with biomimetic or lipid-replenishing ingredients, can help compensate for this loss.
-The issue isn't purely aesthetic: it's about preserving the hair's barrier function , which is essential to its healthy physiological state.
+To compensate for the lack of 18-MEA, certain hair care routines, enriched with biomimetic or lipid-replenishing ingredients, can help.
+The issue is not purely aesthetic: it's about preserving the hair's barrier function , which is essential to its good physiological condition.

-At Möss, we incorporate this insight into our approach: formulating specific treatments to preserve the lipid ecosystem of each fiber.
-By respecting the diversity of textures, we consider the unique needs of each hair to strengthen what it naturally produces.
+At Möss, we incorporate this information into our approach: formulating specific treatments to preserve the lipid ecosystem of each fiber.
+By respecting the diversity of textures, we take into account the unique needs of each hair to strengthen what it naturally produces.

 In summary.